CNES/EleFits/README.md

 ## Exclusive features

-In addition, exclusive features are provided to simplify the implementation of classical use cases.
+In addition, exclusive features are provided to simplify the implementation of classical tasks.
 A few examples are given below.

 Strategies are predefined or user-defined lists of actions to be performed automatically.
-Among strategies, compression strategies enables internal compression of image HDUs:
+Among strategies, compression strategies enables adaptive internal compression of image HDUs:

 ```cpp
 // Given: